 Internships and Fellowships

 The Urban Public Policy Fellowship (UPPF) program is a leadership development program designed to expose historically underrepresented minority undergraduate students at the University of Illinois at Chicago to key public policy issues.
-The program provides Fellows with seminars covering the areas of public policy-making, advocacy, community development, and service provision, and a valuable internship experience.
+The program provides Fellows with seminars covering the areas of public policy-making, advocacy, community development, and service provision, in addition to valuable internship experience.

 UPPF Fellows are selected through a highly competitive process that considered grade point average, history of engagement, and leadership experience.
-Each Fellow has been assigned an internship service and is participating in seminars, workshops, and other activities designed to expose him or her to the theory and practice of public policy-making, advocacy, community development, and service provision.
-Fellows will be required to conduct public policy research projects and make public presentations on their projects at the end of the semester.
+Each Fellow is assigned an internship service and participates in seminars, workshops, and other activities designed to expose them to the theory and practice of public policymaking, advocacy, community development, and service provision.
+Fellows are required to conduct public policy research projects and make public presentations on their projects at the end of the program.

 The goal of the program is to pair fellows with partner organizations who can provide students with insight into the inner-workings of government, community-based initiatives, non-for profits, and public policy.
-Fellows identify, research, and develop a public policy project guided by a research question that enhances their internship experience with partner organizations and are given the opportunity to present their public policy projects at an annual research conference.
+Fellows identify, research, and develop a public policy project guided by a research question that enhances their internship experience with partner organizations and present their public policy projects at an annual research conference.

 The UPPF Program is administered by IPCE in partnership with the African American Academic Network (AAAN) and the Latin American Recruitment and Educational Services program (LARES).